andrewbranch/docs/modules/01_Theory.md

 and still claim to implement “standards-compliant ESM.”
 Needless to say, TypeScript would have no idea what types to assign to `monkey`, `cow`, and `lion` without built-in knowledge of this runtime’s module resolution algorithm.
 Just as `module` informs the compiler about the host’s expected module format, `moduleResolution`, along with a few customization options, specify the algorithm the host uses to resolve module specifiers to files.

-> #### Why doesn’t TypeScript delegate module resolution to third-party plugins?
->
-> [TODO]
->
-> * security boundary
-> * performance
-> * auto-imports and path completions
-> * chaos and conflicts

 The available `moduleResolution` options are:

-- **`classic`**: TypeScript’s oldest and most inscrutable module resolution mode, this is unfortunately the default when `module` is set to anything other than `commonjs`, `node16`, or `nodenext`.
+- [**`classic`**](./03_Reference.md#classic): TypeScript’s oldest and most inscrutable module resolution mode, this is unfortunately the default when `module` is set to anything other than `commonjs`, `node16`, or `nodenext`.
 It does not represent any real-world module resolver and should never be used.
 It was kept around only for backwards compatibility.
-- **`node10`**: Formerly known as `node`, this is the unfortunate default when `module` is set to `commonjs`.
+- [**`node10`**](./03_Reference.md#node10-formerly-known-as-node): Formerly known as `node`, this is the unfortunate default when `module` is set to `commonjs`.
 It’s a pretty good model of Node.js versions older than v12, and sometimes it’s a passable approximation of how most bundlers do module resolution.
 It supports looking up packages from `node_modules`, loading directory `index.js` files, and omitting `.js` extensions in relative module specifiers.
 Because Node.js v12 introduced different module resolution rules for ES modules, though, it’s a very bad model of modern versions of Node.js.
 It should not be used for new projects.
-- **`node16`**: This is the counterpart of `--module node16` and is set by default with that `module` setting.
+- [**`node16`**](./03_Reference.md#node16-nodenext-1): This is the counterpart of `--module node16` and is set by default with that `module` setting.
 Node.js v12 and later support both ESM and CJS, each of which uses its own module resolution algorithm.
 In Node.js, module specifiers in import statements and dynamic `import()` calls are not allowed to omit file extensions or `/index.js` suffixes, while module specifiers in `require` calls are.
 This module resolution mode understands and enforces this restriction where necessary, as determined by the [module detection rules](#module-kind-detection) instated by `--module node16`.
 (For `node16` and `nodenext`, `module` and `moduleResolution` go hand-in-hand: setting one to `node16` or `nodenext` while setting the other to something else has unsupported behavior and may be an error in the future.)
-- **`nodenext`**: Currently identical to `node16`, this is the counterpart of `--module nodenext` and is set by default with that `module` setting.
+- [**`nodenext`**](./03_Reference.md#node16-nodenext-1): Currently identical to `node16`, this is the counterpart of `--module nodenext` and is set by default with that `module` setting.
 It’s intended to be a forward-looking mode that will support new Node.js module resolution features as they’re added.
-- **`bundler`**: Node.js v12 introduced some new module resolution features for importing npm packages—the `"exports"` and `"imports"` fields of `package.json`—and many bundlers adopted those features without also adopting the stricter rules for ESM imports.
+- [**`bundler`**](./03_Reference.md#bundler): Node.js v12 introduced some new module resolution features for importing npm packages—the `"exports"` and `"imports"` fields of `package.json`—and many bundlers adopted those features without also adopting the stricter rules for ESM imports.
 This module resolution mode provides a base algorithm for code targeting a bundler.
 It supports `package.json` `"exports"` and `"imports"` by default, but can be configured to ignore them.
 It requires setting `module` to `esnext`.

-[TODO: link to reference pages for modern Node.js and `bundler`]

 ### TypeScript imitates the host’s module resolution, but with types